fdietz/vue_components_book_manuscript/4-component-composition-with-scoped-slots.md

   <button @click="remove(item)" class="list-item__remove">×</button>
 </template>
 ```

+You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-4/example-4).

 We add a button with a `click` event which calls our previously defined `remove` function.
 That's it!